04 October 2016 by Anna Staford

 The summer has ebbed away and the autumn is here.
 Are you looking for things to do in October around Europe?
-Let’s have a look at what you can find.
+Let’s have a look at events in Europe which you can attend in October.

 Pico Island and the Douro Valley—protected by UNESCO—provide the finest grapes for making a delicious wine that uses techniques dating back to the Roman Empire.